tx-agent-kit

 packages/core/src/domains/<domain>/

-domain/ # Entities, value objects, pure domain rules
+domain/ # Entities, value objects, pure domain rules, event payload shapes

 ports/ # Interfaces and capability contracts